DanielKocan/DanielKocan.github.io/_projects/(7) Platformer_Pitfall.md

 ### Custom Rendering System

 * Designed a tile-based map renderer to load and display levels using data from Tiled.
-* Wrote all rendering logic directly in C++ without relying on a prebuilt engine.
+* Wrote all logic to correctly connect graphics with gameplay logic directly in C++ without relying on a prebuilt engine.

 ![preview](../assets/projects/PlatformerPitfall/Tiled%20level.png)